DMASCoreDeclan/tic-tac-toe-js/README.md

 ### Features Left to Implement
 - Include inputs at the outset to indicate the name of Player 1 (X) and Player 2 (O).
 - Allow users to login and create a profile so that their scores could be recorded on a persistent leaderboard.
-- Make it a one player game, playing against the computer.
-This would also require a timer function in order for the leaderboard to make sense ie the player who beats the computer in the least amount of time.
 - Save player score to the leaderboard.
 - A two player game where both players are at different devices of the same game.